Classical and Quantum Mechanics via Lie algebras: Unitary representations of and

 We now discuss the unitary representations of the Lie groups $SU(2)$ and $SO(3)$.
 The method presented below is often encountered in quantum physics textbooks.
 In Section \ref{s.highest} we discuss the highest weight representations of triangulated Lie algebras of rank and degree 1, which shows a great similarity with the discussion here.

-Since the group $SU(2)$ is compact it has an invariant {\bfi{Haar measure}} $d\mu(g)$. \at{details or references?} Therefore we can integrate over the group in an invariant way; invariance of the Haar measure means $\sint f(hg)d\mu(g)=\sint f(g)d\mu(g)$ .
+Since the group $SU(2)$ is compact it has an invariant {\bfi{Haar measure}} $d\mu(g)$. \at{give the Haar measure!!
+But do you really need Haar measure here?
+Can't you do all the following stuff in this section by just insisting that the $SU(2)$ generators are self-adjoint?} Therefore we can integrate over the group in an invariant way; invariance of the Haar measure means $\sint f(hg)d\mu(g)=\sint f(g)d\mu(g)$ .
 If $SU(2)$ acts on a vector space $V$ with an inner product $\<,\>_0$ we can integrate over the group to get an invariant inner product;

 where we denoted the action of $g\in SU(2)$ on $v\in V$ by $g\cdot v$.
 It is a direct consequence of the invariance of the Haar measure that the inner product $\<,\rangle $ is $SU(2)$-invariant.
 Hence we have realized $SU(2)$ by unitary matrices; every representation of $SU(2)$ is equivalent to a unitary representation.